polterguy/polterguy.github.io/tutorials/http-rest/index.md

 # HTTP invocations with Hyperlambda

+In this tutorial we will cover the following parts of Magic and Hyperlambda.

+* Invoking HTTP endpoints from Hyperlambda
+* How the POST, PATCH, PUT, GET and DELETE HTTP slots differs in logic
+* How to automatically transform back and forth between lambda objects and JSON, and/or other request/response types

 The purpose of Magic and Hyperlambda is to _simplify your life as a developer without compromising scalability, execution speed, or maintainability_.
 One example of this is how easy it is to integrate your Hyperlambda backend with other HTTP based services by utilising the HTTP slots from Hyperlambda.
 Let's illustrate with some code.